InspiryThemes/realhomes-docs/docs/property-settings.md

 ### **Section Labels**

-You can modify the labels of all the sections in **Dashboard → RealHomes → Customize Settings → Property Detail Page → Basics**.
+You can modify the labels of all the sections in the **Basic** section mentioned above.

 ![Basic Settings of Property Detail Page](images/single-property-page/property-detail-basics-2.png)